parmes/parmes/solfec-1.0/examples/reduced_order/ro0.rst

 been called already and those bases may have been saved.
 If this is not the case, in lines 12--29 we generate and save the reduced order and modal bases.
 To generate the proper orthogonal decomposition reduced order base, we first create a Total Lagrangian model, in line 16, but do not run it yet (the ``runduration`` parameter of `ro0_model <https://github.com/tkoziara/solfec/blob/master/examples/reduced-order0/ro0-lib.py#L14>`_ is not used).
-Instead, we used the :ref:`RIGID_DISPLACEMENTS <solfec-command-RIGID_DISPLACEMENTS>` and :ref:`COROTATED_DISPLACEMENTS <solfec-command-COROTATED_DISPLACEMENTS>` commands in order to sample rigid and co--rotated deformable displacements, and then run the analysis in line 20.
+Instead, we used the :ref:`RIGID_DISPLACEMENTS <solfec-1.0-command-RIGID_DISPLACEMENTS>` and :ref:`COROTATED_DISPLACEMENTS <solfec-1.0-command-COROTATED_DISPLACEMENTS>` commands in order to sample rigid and co--rotated deformable displacements, and then run the analysis in line 20.
 The rigid displacements ``rig`` and the sampled deformable displacements ``defo`` are then passed to the library routine `ro0_POD_base <https://github.com/tkoziara/solfec/blob/master/examples/reduced-order0/ro0-lib.py#L100>`_ which employs the `modred package
 <https://pypi.python.org/pypi/modred>`_ to calculate the reduced base.
 Following this, in line 24, the modal base is generated using library call
 to `ro0_modal_base <https://github.com/tkoziara/solfec/blob/master/examples/reduced-order0/ro0-lib.py#L69>`_, which employs Solfec-1.0's utility
-function :ref:`MODAL_ANALYSIS <solfec-command-MODAL_ANALYSIS>` in order to calculate the modal base.
+function :ref:`MODAL_ANALYSIS <solfec-1.0-command-MODAL_ANALYSIS>` in order to calculate the modal base.
 Finally, the results are saved in lines 28 and 29.

 .. _ro0-fig4: